First Union: Acquisition of Wachovia

 Another issue concerned each bank's credit card division.
 In April 2001, Wachovia agreed to sell its $8 billion credit card portfolio to Bank One.
 The cards, which would have still been branded as Wachovia, would have been issued through Bank One's First USA division.
 First Union sold its credit card portfolio to MBNA in August 2000.
 After entering into negotiations, the new Wachovia agreed to buy back its portfolio from Bank One in September 2001 and resell it to MBNA.
 Wachovia paid Bank One a $350 million termination fee.

-On September 4, 2001, First Union officially completed its purchase of Wachovia National Bank formally become the newly named Wachovia Corporation.
-In order to prevent a repeat of the CoreStates problems, the new Wachovia phased the conversion of legacy WNB computer systems into the First Union systems (now using the Wachovia name).
+On September 4, 2001, First Union officially completed its purchase of Wachovia National Bank to formally become the newly named Wachovia Corporation.
+In order to prevent a repeat of the CoreStates problems, the new Wachovia phased the conversion of legacy Wachovia National Bank computer systems into the First Union systems, now using the Wachovia name.
 The company first began converting systems in the southeast United States, where both banks had branches, before moving to the Northeast, where First Union branches only had to change their signs to reflect the new company name and logo.
 This process ended on August 18, 2003, almost two years after the merger took place.

 When First Union bought Wachovia, Charlotte's One, Two, and Three First Union buildings became One, Two, and Three Wachovia Center (respectively), and the 55-story First Union Financial Center in downtown Miami became the Wachovia Financial Center.
 The merger also affected the names of the indoor professional sports arenas in Philadelphia and Wilkes-Barre, Pennsylvania.
-Formerly known as the First Union Center and the First Union Spectrum (both Philadelphia) and First Union Arena (Wilkes-Barre), they became the Wachovia Center, Wachovia Spectrum, and Wachovia Arena at Casey Plaza, respectively.
+Formerly known as the First Union Center and the First Union Spectrum, both in Philadelphia, and First Union Arena in Wilkes-Barre, they became the Wachovia Center, Wachovia Spectrum, and Wachovia Arena at Casey Plaza, respectively.
 In 2010, following Wachovia's merger into Wells Fargo, the Spectrum was demolished and the other venues became the Wells Fargo Center and the Mohegan Sun Arena at Casey Plaza.